PROPOSITION DE STRATÉGIE DE GESTION DES BATTERIES POUR LE DÉVELOPPEMENT D'UN PETIT SYSTÈME ÉLECTRIQUE PAR SATELLITE GÉOSTATIONNAIRE

-• EL HABIB BENSIKADDOUR Satellite Development Center, POS 50 Ilot T12, Bir-El Djir, Oran Author
+• EL HABIB Satellite Development Center, POS 50 Ilot T12, Bir-El Djir, Oran Author

 • AISSA BOUTTE Satellite Development Center, POS 50 Ilot T12, Bir-El Djir, Oran Author